 About the CLA Charitable Trust

-The CLA Charitable Trust is dedicated to helping those who are disabled or disadvantaged benefit from access to the countryside, and to take part in educational activities that they would not have otherwise been able to enjoy.
-The Trust is funded almost entirely by subscriptions from CLA members and provides grants to charities and community organisations in England and Wales who share their vision.
+The CLA Charitable Trust is dedicated to helping those who are disabled or disadvantaged to visit and participate in learning experiences about the countryside.
+Funded almost entirely by subscriptions from CLA members, the Trust is able to provide grants to charities and community organisations in England and Wales that share its vision.

 Harper Adams University